 Most such books use a process called a dichotomous key, in which you systematically look for increasingly specific features, beginning with general shape and size of the overall plant, and proceed down to minute features, such as the number of lobes on a leaf or the texture of the bark.
 Gradually, you narrow the selection down until reaching the specific species, and perhaps even the specific cultivar within that species.

 One excellent source of identification of trees and shrubs is Michael Dirr's "Manual of Woody Landscape Plants," regarded by many as the definitive printed source.
 Another good source is the Peterson Field Guide series.
-This series publishes books on trees and shrubs for specific regions, complete with a dichotomous key to help sort them all out.
+This series includes books on trees and shrubs for specific regions, complete with a dichotomous key to help sort them all out.
 The Peterson Guides are written for the non-expert reader.

-A number of online versions of the dichotomous key approach are now available, in which a systematic definition of key features gradually narrows you down to a precise identification of a tree or shrub.
+A number of online versions of the dichotomous key approach are now available, in which a systematic definition of key features gradually narrows you down to precise identification of a tree or shrub.
 One excellent source is the "What Tree Is That?" website, sponsored by the Arbor Day Foundation.
 This tool leads you through a series of easy questions regarding leaf shape and other factors to bring you to accurate identification of various North American trees.

 Most major universities maintain websites that catalog the various trees and shrubs growing in the region.
 By simple comparison with photos, you can often identify a particular tree or shrub.
 A call or email to a university extension service may be able to identify your tree in a matter of moments, especially if you have taken careful notes and have a photo of your specimen you can email.

 Computer/Tablet/Smart Phone Apps